 - A foreign education evaluation form if applicable

 - A certificate of enrollment form if the candidate is still completing a degree

 Send all of the necessary documents to the CPA Examination Services - HI, PO Box 198469, Nashville, TN 37219.

-Wait for the NASBA to send a Notice to Schedule (NTS) alerting the candidate that he or she is eligible to take the uniform CPA exam.
+Wait for the NASBA to send a Notice to Schedule (NTS) alerting the candidate that they are eligible to take the uniform CPA exam.

-Access the Prometric website to schedule a time, date, and test taking location.
+Access the Prometric website to plan and schedule a time, date, and testing center site.

-Access the test scores at 48 hours after taking them and wait for an official notification from the NASBA.
+You'll gain access the test scores at 48 hours after taking them; you should get an official notification from the NASBA.

-After completing a degree and passing the uniform CPA exam it's possible to secure work as an accountant in a number of different settings.
+After completing a degree and passing the uniform CPA exam it's possible to secure work as an accountant in a number of settings.
 CPA practice privileges are granted, allowing candidates to work under the supervision of a CPA from Hawaii who already has a license.
-Candidates must gain a certain amount of on-the-job experience before becoming eligible for CPA licensure:
+This experience requirement allows the professional to have reviews of all necessary tasks including auditing, attestation, reporting, providing financial advice, accounting technology systems, and much more.
+The policy is that candidates must gain a certain amount of on-the-job experience before becoming eligible for full CPA licensure:

-Option 1 – A candidate may complete 1500 chargeable hours in auditing while employed full time (a minimum of 35 hours a week) at a public accounting firm that follows Generally Accepted Accounting Principles (GAAP) and auditing best practices.
+Option 1 – A candidate may complete 1500 chargeable hours in auditing while employed full time (a minimum of 35 hours a week) at a public accounting firm that follows the generally accepted accounting principles (GAAP) and best practices for audit.

-Option 2 – A candidate may complete two-years of full time (a minimum of 35 hours a week) work in several industries:
+Option 2 – A candidate may complete two-years of full time (a minimum of 35 hours a week) work in any of these industries: